matomo-org/matomo-java-tracker/README.md

 * Supports custom dimensions and custom variables
 * Includes tracking parameters for campaigns, events, downloads, outlinks, site search, devices, visiors
 * Supports Java 8 and higher
+* Allows you to skip SSL certificate validation (not recommended for production)
 * Contains nearly no dependencies
 * Allows asynchronous requests
 * Supports Matomo 4 and 5